 Templewood School Uniform is available to order from the School Office.
 Please complete the order form and return to the school office.
 The Templewood School Association (TSA) organises a sale of nearly new uniform each term.
 Please look out for details in the newsletter.
 Items can also be ordered using this form, subject to availability.
 Please ensure all clothing is clearly named.

-- Grey skirt and trousers
+- Grey or black skirt and trousers

 - Long or short sleeved white shirt or polo shirt

 - Maroon jumper with or without school logo

 - White, grey or black socks / tights

 - Black shoes for indoor use (no plimsolls)

 Children wear the same school uniform but with maroon jogging bottoms.

 Reception pupils only need a PE kit.
 Nursery pupils only need a change of clothes.

 Please can all pupils in EYFS bring in a pair of wellies to be kept in school.